knoup/xviii/README.md

 --------------

 In addition to movement points and max attacking range, units are limited by their line of sight.
-A unit cannot attack an enemy on a tile if there is anotherenemy unit in the way.
+A unit can neither move to a tile, nor attack an enemy, that has an enemy unit in the way.
 Friendly units can move past each other; however, with the exception of ART and MOR, they cannot fire from behind other friendlies.

 Keyboard shortcuts & mouse commands